-Held on the first Tuesday after Thanksgiving, #GivingTuesday has since become a global movement that leverages social media, community engagement, creative storytelling, and feel-good generosity.
+Held on the first Tuesday after Thanksgiving, Giving Tuesday has since become a global movement that leverages social media, community engagement, creative storytelling, and feel-good generosity.
 Many nonprofit and community benefit organizations also use Giving Tuesday – and the popular #GivingTuesday – to kick off their year-end appeal campaigns.

 There are many ways to launch a #GivingTuesday campaign.
 In this article – your guide to Giving Tuesday – we’re going to cover the basics you need to set one up.
-But along with that, a few words from the wise on what #GivingTuesday is good for, what it’s not, and where you should save your energy.
+We’ll also share a few words from the wise on what Giving Tuesday is good for, what it’s not, and where you should save your energy.

 Giving Tuesday is a prime opportunity to activate your audience and create a platform for your constituency to share your work.
 It can turn your social media followers into evangelists and maybe even convince them to become donors.

-That said, while #GivingTuesday may be a part of your year-end appeal campaign, it shouldn’t be your whole year-end campaign.
+That said, while Giving Tuesday may be a part of your year-end appeal campaign, it shouldn’t be your whole year-end campaign.
 In other words, don’t rely on this one-day donation drive to bring in the bulk of your donations for the season, and don’t use it to secure high-level gifts from your major donors who require a much more personal touch.

-What does this mean in translation?
+What does this mean?
 Take care that you don’t sink a ton of your time into producing Giving Tuesday tactics and outreach.
-What you’ll learn in this guide to Giving Tuesday is how to keep it simple, fun, and look at it as just one facet of your overall year-end appeal.
+What you’ll learn in this guide to Giving Tuesday is how to keep it simple, fun, and look at it as just one facet of your overall giving season campaign.

-How to participate.
+How to Participate

-At its heart, #GivingTuesday is about generosity and engagement, in whatever form best suits you and your work.
-You do not need to join a particular group or use a specific fundraising tool to participate in #GivingTuesday, though plenty of those exists.
-To keep it simple, you could launch your #GivingTuesday campaign straight from your social media with a link back to your website, which is how we are going to start in this guide to Giving Tuesday.
+At its heart, Giving Tuesday is about generosity and engagement, in whatever form best suits you and your work.
+You do not need to join a particular group or use a specific fundraising tool to participate in Giving Tuesday, though plenty of those exists.
+To keep it simple, you could launch your campaign straight from your social media with a link back to your website, which is how we are going to start in this guide to Giving Tuesday.

-Get started with a landing page.
+Get Started with a Landing Page

 Begin by creating a specific landing page on your website just for your #GivingTuesday campaign.
 This one web page should have five things on it: